mine-cetinkaya-rundel/dinosaurs/README.md

 ## Example

-This is a basic example showing the package usage:
+This package contains the `dinosaurs` dataset which can be used to make simple plots like the following:

 ``` r
 library(dinosaurs)